ALERT / APRIL 28, 2026

-Indonesia is introducing major changes to its regulatory framework for private health insurance products.
-The changes include new co-payment requirements, waiting periods, benefit coordination, and enhanced criteria for health insurance providers.
-The changes announced in a circular letter were originally set to take effect on 1 January 2026 but have been deferred until regulations are issued.
+Indonesia has introduced major changes to its regulatory framework for private health insurance products.
+The changes include optional copayment features, waiting periods, benefit coordination, and enhanced criteria for health insurance providers.
+These reforms came into effect on 22 March 2026.

 Background